hapax/hapax.github.io/assets/simple-physics.md

 **January 6, 2020.** *Physics is often presented as the most arcane, mathematically impenetrable of natural sciences.
-Here, we illustrate how some simple physics hacks, involving on pre-calculus mathematics, can still be awesomely powerful.*
+Here, we illustrate how simple physics hacks using only pre-calculus mathematics can still be awesomely powerful.*

 ### Contents